 How do I transmit?

-I have developed methods for transmitting her works to dancers, artists and dance enthusiasts that includes a warm up that prepares the body for the rigorous learning process.
+I have developed methods for transmitting Trio A (1966) to trained dancers that includes a warm up that prepares the body for the rigorous learning process.
 The transmission time is spread across 1-6 days, depending on the needs and wants of the participants, and engages layers of information and the captured language Yvonne uses to describe the dance.
 These layers include movement, spacing, pacing and gaze.

 What does it bring?